devllopeadam/impress/README.md

 ## Getting Started 🚀

 Before you begin, ensure you have Node.js and npm (or yarn) installed on your system.
-Familiarity with React, Framer Motion, Shadcn UI, and Vite is recommended.
+Familiarity with React, Framer Motion, and Vite is recommended.

 1. **Prerequisites**: